 No. State law prevents the sale of Louisiana Lottery products through the Internet.
 Only licensed retailers are legally authorized to sell Louisiana Lottery tickets.

-Winning scratch-off tickets can be claimed up to 90 days following the closure of the game.
+Winning scratch-off tickets and Fast Play tickets can be claimed up to 90 days following the closure of the game.
 A list of closed games and end-of-redemption dates can be found on this website.
 Winning draw-style game tickets can be claimed up to 180 days following the drawing in which the prize was won.